wizelineacademy/chatGPT-sprint-1023/capstone_project/README.md

 -   Set up your development environment (e.g., Python environment, code editor).
 -   Procure an OpenAI API key from [OpenAI&rsquo;s platform](https://www.openai.com/).
 -   IMPORTANT: Place your API key within a `.env` file as `API_KEY=your_actual_key_here`.
 This ensures your credentials remain private and are not unintentionally shared.
+-   Make sure the \`capstone_project\` directory is your current working directory.
+-   Make sure you have the correct version of Python installed (defined in the `.python-version` file).
+-   Run \`pip install -r requirements.txt\` to install the required dependencies.

 <a id="org9c4e782"></a>